 I performed countless tests regarding these foods and garbage in general, so all the tips are tested and confirmed.

 - Plastics - There is no need to tell you that putting plastic items in the garbage disposal unit isn’t recommended.
 It can damage the unit!

 - Tableware - Always makes sure all non-food items are removed from the sink before you turn on the garbage disposal unit.
 If you make a mistake here, you can literally destroy the unit.

 - Oil and fats - In general, all grease substances should be kept away from the garbage disposal unit.
-On our tests, the grease had a huge side effect on the units.
+On my tests, the grease had a huge side effect on the units.
 When it cools down, it will stick to the blades and all other components, which will have to be cleaned manually.

 - Pasta - This type of food will swell when it gets in contact with water.
 As such, it will clog and slow down the garbage disposal unit.
 Avoid it at all cost.